Java clearsign

 The examples below demonstrate how to achieve this with DidiSoft OpenPGP Library for Java.

-Clearsign string message with private key located in file
+1. Clear text signing a String message with a private key located in a file

-Clearsign file with private key located in file
+2. Cleartext signing a file with a private key located in a file

 This example shows how to clear sign a text message.
 The signature algorithm is specified explicitly in contrast to the standard sign method.